HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 </hvml>
 ```

-We use two new verb elements in Version 5:
+We use two new verb elements in Version 5: `init` and `iterate`.

-1. The `init` element initializes a variables called `helloInVarLangs` with an string array defined in the content of the element in JSON.
-1. The `iterate` element iterates over the data specified by `on` attribute: the array initialized just now.
+Based on the meaning of these two verbs, you can immediately guess what they do.
 Run Version 5 with `purc`, the HVML program gives you the expected result:

 ```